evant/ipromise/README.md

 cluncky api.
 Instead, you can use the `PromiseManager`.
 It will handle Activity destruction, configuration changes, and posting results to the UI thread.

-If you just want to load date in the backround and show it on screen when you are done, it is incredibly easy.
+If you just want to load data in the backround and show it on screen when you are done, it is incredibly easy.
 ```java
 public class MyActivity extends Activity {